zoho/zohocrm-python-sdk-2.0/README.md

 - Generate grant token by providing the necessary scopes, time duration (the duration for which the generated token is valid) and Scope Description.

+Note:

+1. For Contact Roles and Records API, you will need to provide the **ZohoCRM.settings.fields.ALL** scope along with the **ZohoCRM.modules.ALL** scope while generating the OAuthtoken.

+2. For Related Records API, the scopes required for generating OAuthtoken are **ZohoCRM.modules.ALL**, **ZohoCRM.settings.fields.ALL** and **ZohoCRM.settings.related_lists.ALL**.

 ## Environmental Setup

 Python SDK is installable through **pip**. **pip** is a tool for dependency management in Python.
 SDK expects the following from the client app.